Gary Barlow: Early life and influences

 Gary Barlow was born on 20 January 1971 in Frodsham, Cheshire, the second son of Colin (died 15 October 2009) and Marjorie Barlow (née Cowan).
 He attended Weaver Vale Primary School, and moved on to Frodsham High School in 1982.
 In Barlow's autobiography, he relates that his love of music began at an early age, and calls himself "one of those kids that's forever dancing in front of the TV looking at [his] reflection".
 He was heavily influenced by late 1970s and 1980s pop music.
 At age 10, after watching Depeche Mode perform on Top of the Pops, Barlow acquired his first keyboard; he practiced constantly thereafter.
-Barlow has also cited Trevor Horn, and future collaborators OMD, as important early influences.
-He has credited Elton John with inspiring him to play the piano.
+Barlow has also cited Elton John, Trevor Horn and OMD as important early influences.
 The first CD he bought was by the Pet Shop Boys, who later supported Take That on the Progress Live tour in 2011.

 In 1986, when Barlow was 15 years old, he entered a BBC Pebble Mill at One Christmas song competition with "Let's Pray for Christmas".
 After reaching the semi-finals, he was invited to London's West Heath Studios to record his song.
 This inspired him to perform on the northern club circuit, singing cover versions and his own songs.

 In 1989, Barlow appointed Wigan show business agent Barry Woolley to be his manager and recorded a single ("Love Is in the Air") under the name Kurtis Rush.
 Barlow was eventually put in touch with casting agent Nigel Martin-Smith, by celebrity photographer Doc Braham, who took Barlow's first professional head-shots.
 Martin-Smith eventually decided to use Barlow as the lead singer after being impressed by his self-written material, including an early demo tape of Barlow's "A Million Love Songs", concluding that the band should be built around Barlow's vocals and songwriting skills.